-SECTION 2.02 TERM OF GRANT AGREEMENT.
+Section 2.02 Term of Grant Agreement.
 The term of this Agreement shall commence on January 1, 2020, and shall terminate on December 31, 2021, unless earlier terminated as provided herein.

-SECTION 2.03 USE OF GRANT PROCEEDS.
-Grantee agrees to perform and complete in a satisfactory manner the Grant Project, all as set forth in Exhibit E, which is incorporated herein by reference and made a part hereof.
-The Grantee shall use the proceeds of the Grant only for the purposes and consistent with the amounts stated in Exhibit E. The Grantee shall not use the proceeds of the Grant for operating assistance for transitways, any other working capital expenses, or for any other purpose not identified in Exhibit E. Grantee shall comply with all contractual and other requirements necessary to maximize federal, state and any other matching funds identified by Grantee for the Grant Project and the Transitway Project, as identified in Section 2.12.
+Section 2.03 Use of Grant Proceeds.
+Grantee agrees to perform and complete in a satisfactory manner the Grant Project, all as set forth in Exhibit B, which is incorporated herein by reference and made a part hereof.
+The Grantee shall use the proceeds of the Grant only for the purposes and consistent with the amounts stated in Exhibit B. The Grantee shall not use the proceeds of the Grant for operating assistance for transitways, any other working capital expenses, or for any other purpose not identified in Exhibit B. Grantee shall comply with all contractual and other requirements necessary to maximize federal, state and any other matching funds identified by Grantee for the Grant Project and the Transitway Project, as identified in Section 2.12.
 Grantee shall expend Grant funds in a manner that complies with all FTA requirements, so that Grant funds qualify as a Local Match in a future FFGA, except as approved by the Grantor pursuant to Section 2.06.

-In prior consultation with Grantor's Designee, Grantee may reallocate funds among the FTA's standardized cost categories referenced in the Grant Project budget as shown in Exhibit E, provided, however, that any such reallocation shall be consistent with FTA guidelines, Grantor's prior approval for expenditures pursuant to Pre-Award Authority, Grantor's contingency management requirements, and other conditions identified in the Joint Powers Agreement and in the Funding Commitment Resolutions.
+In prior consultation with Grantor's Designee, Grantee may reallocate funds among the FTA's standardized cost categories referenced in the Grant Project budget as reflected in Exhibit B. But any such reallocation shall be consistent with FTA guidelines, Grantor's prior approval for expenditures pursuant to Pre-Award Authority, Grantor's contingency management requirements, and other conditions identified in the Joint Powers Agreement and in the Funding Commitment Resolutions.

-SECTION 2.04 EXTENSION OF GRANT ACTIVITY PERIOD.
-Upon written request of Grantee, the initial Grant Activity Period of January 1, 2020 through December 31, 2020, may be extended in writing by the Grantor's Designee.
-At the end of the Grant Activity

-Period, including any extension, Grantor's obligation to continue to fund the Grant shall terminate, except as may be provided in Section 2.09.
+Section 2.04 Extension of Grant Activity Period.
+Upon written request of Grantee, the initial Grant Activity Period of January 1, 2020 through December 31, 2020may be extended in writing by the Grantor's Designee.
+At the end of the Grant Activity Period, including any extension, Grantor's obligation to continue to fund the Grant shall terminate, except as may be provided in Section 2.09.

-SECTION 2.05 COMPLETION OF TRANSITWAY PROJECT.
-Grantee shall use best efforts to: (a) complete the Transitway Project; and (b) secure all funding sources needed for completion of the Transitway Project, provided, however, that Grantee's exercise of best efforts does not relieve the Grantee of any of its obligations under this Agreement, including but not limited to Section 2.12.
+Section 2.05 Completion of Transitway Project.
+Grantee shall use best efforts to: (a) complete the Transitway Project; and (b) secure all funding sources needed for completion of the Transitway Project.But Grantee's exercise of best efforts does not relieve the Grantee of any of its obligations under this Agreement, including but not limited to Section 2.12.

-SECTION 2.06 REQUIREMENTS FOR THE TRANSITWAY PROJECT.
+Section 2.06 Requirements for the Transitway Project.
 The Grantee agrees to comply with the following requirements: